 [First Name],

-I noticed [Company] recently [signed an enterprise partnership / won a government contract / expanded into healthcare] — which typically means [compliance framework] certification is either on your roadmap or already a requirement from [partner/customer name if public].
+I noticed [Company] recently [signed an enterprise partnership / won a government contract / expanded into healthcare], which usually means [compliance framework] certification is either on your roadmap or already a requirement.

-Most companies underestimate the timeline.
-The technical controls are usually 60-70% of the work, and they take 2-4 months to implement and document properly.
+Most teams underestimate the timeline.
+The technical controls are usually the majority of the work, and they take a few months to implement and document properly.
 The gap assessment alone reveals where you actually stand versus where the audit will need you to be.

-I have taken [number] companies through [compliance framework] certification, most recently [brief case study: “a 200-person fintech from gap assessment to SOC 2 Type II in 5 months”].
+I have taken [number] companies through [compliance framework] certification, most recently [brief case study describing the company size and how long it took].

 Building your multichannel outreach sequence

-IT decision-makers — CTOs, CIOs, IT directors — check email more consistently than LinkedIn DMs.
-But they notice LinkedIn activity (profile views, connection requests, post engagement) more than they notice another email in a crowded inbox.
+IT decision-makers check email more consistently than LinkedIn DMs, but they notice LinkedIn activity, profile views, connection requests, and post engagement, more than another email in a crowded inbox.
 The most effective approach uses both channels in sequence.

 Day-by-day cadence